Bronze Age Boat

 The world's oldest known seagoing boat

-The Dover Museum is privileged to host its famous Bronze Age Boat in the acclaimed Bronze Age Boat Gallery.
+Dover Museum is privileged to host the famous Bronze Age Boat in the acclaimed Bronze Age Boat Gallery.

 The discovery, excavation and preservation of the Dover Bronze Age Boat has been internationally praised.
 In December 2000, the Bronze Age Boat was awarded the British Archaeological Awards ICI Award 2000 in recognition of its contribution to archaeological knowledge.

 On 28 September 1992, Kent construction workers in the midst of building the A20 road link between Folkestone and Dover made an intriguing discovery.